Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 - Vallox Digit SE
 - Vallox 130D (not all registers reported working or with same number, see below)

-The protocol we are utilizing for this custom integration is Modbus-like; however, it is not exactly Modbus, so an individual implementation is required.
-The communication is done through a RS485 to LAN adaptor.
+The protocol we are utilizing for reading and writing is Modbus-like; however, it is not exactly Modbus, so an individual implementation is required (pyModbus simply doesn't work for this).

+The HA implementation is now socket-based and doesn't need anymore serial tools like socat, netcat etc for communicating with a RS485-LAN/Wifi adaptor.

+Please note: This software is still under development - we hit the end of the Alpha phase and it is working well for me, so I made it available to the public.